gralhao/gralhao/docs/README.md

 ### Modules <a name="modules"></a>
 In Gralhao, modules are just an alternative way to put your Phalcon code together.
-Modules has a standard to load collections and providers from only one entry point, the ``Module.php`` file.
+Modules has a standard to load collections and services from only one entry point, the ``Module.php`` file.

 ##### Creating a module
 Module classes need extends from ``Gralhao\Module``.
 And implements ``getConfig`` method, to return a module setup array.